teskav/Heuristieken/README.md

 ##### Pseudo greedy
 For this part we looked at the properties of the spacecrafts.
 We saw for example that the Cygnus spacecraft can bring relatively few mass, but relatively a lot of volume.
 So we made a constraint that the big, light-weight parcels will be allocated in a Cygnus spacecraft.
 We did this for every spacecraft and came up with the following constraints:

-if parcel mass < mean mass and parcel volume > mean volume:
+if parcel mass < mean mass / 2 and parcel volume > mean volume * 2:
     parcel in Cygnus
-if parcel mass < mean mass / 2 and parcel volume < mean volume:
+if parcel mass < mean mass and parcel volume < mean volume / 2:
     parcel in Progress
 if parcel mass > mean mass and parcel volume > mean volume:
     parcel in Kounotori
 if parcel mass > mean mass and parcel volume < mean volume:
     parcel in Dragon
+if parcel mass > mean mass * 2 and parcel volume > mean volume:
+    parcel in TianZhou
+if parcel mass > mean_mass * 2 and parcel volume > mean volume * 2:
+    parcel in Verne ATV

-After filling the first 4 spacecrafts with these constraints, the unpacked parcels will be random allocated in random spacecrafts (just as in the random algorithm).
+After filling the first 4 or 6 spacecrafts with these constraints, the unpacked parcels will be random allocated in random spacecrafts (just as in the random algorithm).

-With this algorithm you at least use every spacecraft once.
+With this algorithm you use every spacecraft at least once.

 #### Hill Climber